priesbr1/Upgrade_RNN/README.md

 ### Files

+A breakdown of all files currently included in the project (excluding this README).

 `Attention.py`: Defines attention layer for RNN.
 No parsed inputs.

 `combine_hdf5.py`: Takes data in `.hdf5` form and combines multiple files into a single file.
 Parsed inputs: